howtomakeaturn/tempfornow/README.md

 # TODO
 * Facades for Modules
-* i18n for admin panels
+* Category for Pages.
+This is used for menu feature.

 # script
 find . -type f | xargs sed -i  's/Nawiat/Atayal/g'